 You'll be relying on colleagues to complete projects and meet deadlines.
 You'll be coordinating with outside vendors and partners to fulfill daily responsibilities.
 And of course, you'll have managers to report to, and work closely with, on important tasks.

 People who excel in business training and build successful careers are great at collaborating.
 They know how to divide up a job, are ready to share praise and rewards, and don't blame others when a task doesn't go well.
 It's one for all, and all for one.

 Bottom line: Businesses hire candidates who will work well with their team.
-A recent survey by SHRM proves that 83% of managers look at teamwork and team-fit when hiring for entry-level positions.
+A survey by SHRM proves that 83 per cent of managers look at teamwork and team fit when hiring for entry-level positions.

 8. You can handle criticism & bounce back from setbacks

 It's inevitable: a customer will complain to you about a product or service.
 A manager will point out mistakes on a report you wrote.
 A performance review will highlight areas where you need to improve.

 Criticism is a natural part of working in any business or organization.
 And to be honest, it's what pushes you to get smarter, stronger, and more productive at work.
 But if you can't handle negative feedback, won't admit when you're wrong, or lash out when criticized, you won't get far in business school or at work.

 When you're just starting out, a thick skin and a healthy dose of determination are huge assets.
 In fact, these attributes are important at every stage of your business career.
 Your willingness to continue learning, and overcome setbacks, will determine your success in this field.